CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 Every member has fun in different ways and with different aspects of LARP.
 All members should do their best to contribute to the enjoyment of all players.

 All members (including Owners/Staff/Safety members) may be questioned regarding their actions and/or the rules.
 If there is a discrepancy or concern regarding this, there will be a staff structure in place where questions can be raised.
-Crestfallen LARP and its Staff can only help if it hears concerns or complaints
+Crestfallen LARP and its Staff can only help if it hears concerns or complaints.

 Modeling proper sportsmanship will help influence others to do the same, making a positive environment for all members to enjoy.